-Applies to Single State Agency (Medicaid Office) and Sub-Grantee (ASES) This guideline describes the commitment of the single state agency and the sub- grantee in adhering to the statute rules and regulations and the implementation of a Program Integrity Plan for the Medicaid Program.
-The grantee and the sub-grantee will abide by the following guidelines on how to manage the integrity program activities in the whole service delivery system.
-1. The single state agency and sub-grantee acknowledge the need to adhere to a Medicaid Integrity Program as defined in the state plan.
-2. The grantee and sub-grantee agree to establish a structure to manage grantee in adhering to the statute rules and regulations and the implementation of a Program Integrity Plan for the Medicaid Program.
-The grantee and the sub-grantee will abide by the following guidelines on how to manage the integrity program activities in the whole service delivery system.
-1. The single state agency and sub-grantee acknowledge the need to adhere to a Medicaid Integrity Program as defined in the state plan. to manage the integrity program activities in the whole service delivery system.
-The single state agency and sub-grantee acknowledge the need to adhere to a Medicaid Integrity Program as defined in the state plan. to a Medicaid Integrity Program as defined in the state plan.
-Program Integrity Plan (PIP) activities.
-The organization structure to perform above mentioned activities is furnished with a Program Integrity Plan (PIP) of members representing the single state agency, the sub-grantee and each contracted organization.
-The PIP leads the efforts toward achieving compliance with state plan requirements regulation by establishing the minimum criteria of required PI program policies and procedures.
-The PIP monitors Contractor's PIP compliance on regular basis.
-The PIP chairman develops the meeting calendar each year, develops the committee agenda, and keeps minutes of all meetings and call for meetings.
-Sub-grantee facilitates the development and update of the Program Integrity Plan guidelines, reports and notification to guarantees its distribution and final acceptance among contracted companies and regulatory agencies.
-Sub-grantee review performance of each organization, level of adherence to policies and recommend corrective action plan development in the EMAC that must be improved.
-Sub-grantee develops an annual report that is to be submitted to the Medicaid Integrity Group and to the CMS Region 2.
+Title CA1 State Plan Paguirements Title SA1 State Plan Requirements Applies to Single State Agency (Medicaid Office) and Sub-Grantee (ASES) Scope This guideline describes the commitment of the single state agency and the sub- Purpose grantee in adhering to the statute rules and regulations and the implementation of a Program Integrity Plan for the Medicaid Program.
+The grantee and the sub-grantee will abide by the following guidelines on how General to manage the integrity program activities in the whole service delivery system. to manage the integrity program activities in the whole service delivery system.
+Guidelines 1.
+The single state agency and sub-grantee acknowledge the need to adhere Garacimes to a Medicaid Integrity Program as defined in the state plan.
+2. The grantee and sub-grantee agree to establish a structure to manage Program Integrity Plan (PIP) activities.
+3. The organization structure to perform above mentioned activities is furnished with a Program Integrity Plan (PIP) of members representing the single state agency, the sub-grantee and each contracted organization.
+4. The PIP leads the efforts toward achieving compliance with state plan requirements regulation by establishing the minimum criteria of required PI program policies and procedures.
+5. The PIP monitors Contractor's PIP compliance on regular basis.
+6. The PIP chairman develops the meeting calendar each year, develops the committee agenda, and keeps minutes of all meetings and call for meetings.
+7. Sub-grantee facilitates the development and update of the Program Integrity Plan guidelines, reports and notification to guarantees its distribution and final acceptance among contracted companies and regulatory agencies.
+8. Sub-grantee review performance of each organization, level of adherence to policies and recommend corrective action plan development for areas that must be improved.
+9. Sub-grantee develops an annual report that is to be submitted to the Medicaid Integrity Group and to the CMS Region 2.
 The report will include the areas and companies reviewed during the period and the findings of each company, if any.
-10. The PIP provides guidance and guarantees that each confincted companies develop and implement policies and procedures in their organizations.
-11. The PIP guidelines are integrated into each Contractor's Program Integrity Plan Policies and Procedures; and are assumed as a standard operating procedure to prevent fraud, waste and abuse in the management of Medicaid funds and health plan benefit coverage for the indigent
+10. The PIP provides guidance and guarantees that each contracted companies develop and implement policies and procedures in their organizations.
+11. The PIP guidelines are integrated into each Contractor's Program Integrity Plan Policies and Procedures; and are assumed as a standard operating procedure to prevent fraud, waste and abuse in the management of Medicaid funds and health plan benefit coverage for the indigent population.
+ADMINISTRACION DE SEGUROS DE SALUD